SNTSVV/MAANA/README.md

 ### Usage Example

-For a usage example, see the *Installation File*.
+For a usage example, see the [*Installation File*](https://github.com/SNTSVV/MAANA/blob/main/Installation.md).

 ### Installation Requirements

-For more details, see the *Installation-Requirements File*.
+For more details, see the [*Installation-Requirements File*](https://github.com/SNTSVV/MAANA/blob/main/Installation-Requirements.md).

+## Setting-up Wikipedia

+For instructions about how to use Wikipedia in our project, see the [*Additional Instructions File*](https://github.com/SNTSVV/MAANA/blob/main/Additional-Instructions.md).

 ## How to cite?
 If you wish to use or compare with MAANA, please cite the following paper: